rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 ## Making the floppy disc images from FreeDOS

 Another approach would is to use FreeDOS.
-I create an iso image of the Oberon installation directory and mounted that as a CD under FreeDOS.
-Next I used Virtual Box's "create a new floppy disc" to create an empty unformatted 1.44 MB disc which I think formated using the DOS command "format a:".
+I create an ISO image of the Oberon installation directory and mounted that as a CD under FreeDOS.
+Next I used Virtual Box's "create a new floppy disc" to create an empty unformatted 1.44 MB disc which I think formatted using the DOS command "format a:".
 Once completed I copied the files to the "a:" drive also using the DOS copy command.